SimonGustavsson/nox/README.md

-#nox
+# Nox

 x86 kernel for USB HC development

 # Running it

-After building it, just hit: `make run` to launch the kernel in Bochs.
+After building it, just hit `make run` to launch the kernel in Bochs.

 # Building
 `make`